huncros/texas_holdem/README.rst

   compute_my_chances(hole_cards=[S2, DA], community_cards=[H2, D3, S5, C9])
   # 0.548594642072903

-  # You can also include assumptions in the calculation of your chances.
-To do this, create a
+  # You can also include assumptions about your opponent's hole cards in the calculation of your
-  # subclass of the `Opponent` class and overwrite its `hole_card_weight` method to return
+  # chances.
+To do this, create a subclass of the `Opponent` class and overwrite its `hole_card
-  # a non-negative weight for each possible scenario.
-Scenario here means the combination of
+  # weight` method to return a non-negative weight for each possible scenario.
+Scenario here
-  # what board can be and what hole cards the opponent can have.
+  # means the combination of what board can be and what hole cards the opponent can have.
   class Cautious(Opponent):
     @staticmethod
     def hole_card_weight(hole_cards, board):